cmu-delphi/delphi-epidata/docs/api/nidss_dengue.md

 ## Overview
 {: .no_toc}

-This is the documentation of the API for accessing the Taiwan National Infectious Disease Statistics System Dengue (`nidss_dengue`) endpoint of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+This endpoint reports counts of confirmed dengue cases from the Taiwan National Infectious Disease Statistics System (NIDSS) via the Taiwan CDC.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: